5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - Next, enter `git clone https://github.com/acidanthera/MacKernelSDK` and hit enter.
 - The resulting folder structure should look like this:</br>
 ![AppleALC](https://user-images.githubusercontent.com/76865553/170469554-96f5323c-4712-4fc1-a8ac-d8705728c790.png)
-- The files we need to create a new Layout-ID or modify an exiting one are:
+- The files we need to create (or modify) a Layout-ID are:
 	- `info.plist` (located in AppleALC/Resources/PinConfigs.kext/Contents/)
-	- `LayoutXX.aml` and `PlatformsXX.xml` (located in an "ALCXXX"-subfolder for the codec model it is for).
+	- `LayoutXX.aml` and `PlatformsXX.xml` (located in a "ALCXXX"-subfolder corresponding the Codec model).

 #### Configuring Xcode
 - Start Xcode